skip navigation

 Regulation of Power Equipment

 While power tools are often viewed as labor-saving devices, they can also be quite noisy.
-Many cities have regulated the times during which these tools may be used.
+Many local governments have regulated the times during which these tools may be used.

 Regulation of Rock Crushing and Gravel Operations